 If you want something that works fantastically out of the box, the Walkera F210 3D is a great option.
 It has normal and night vision cameras, meaning you should be able to fly almost any time of the day.
 The frame and build of this drone are surprisingly sturdy, with carbon fiber components and other strong metal pieces.

-The controller for this drone allows for a number of extreme tweaks, meaning you can adjust the flight characteristics to a very tight level.
+The controller for these VR drones allows for a number of extreme tweaks, meaning you can adjust the flight characteristics to a very tight level.
 Though the components are all very sturdy, the body is still quite light, meaning it should be quite portable for when you want to bring it around with you.

 This drone can feel more like a toy than a professional racing drone, but it offers a lot of the same features as many of the more advanced options.
 The drone is very fast and maneuverable, and the large screen included with the controller gives a great first person view.
 The drone can also be connected to a number of first person headsets to enhance the experience, but the relatively low quality of the camera leaves a lot to be desired.